Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 Inspection Day Essentials: Don’t Miss a Thing!

-Alright, you’ve done your homework, set your budget, and even got that auction license if needed.
+Alright, you’ve done your homework, set your budget, and you are ready to rumble.
 Now it’s time for the main event: inspection day.
-This is your chance to get up close and personal with the cars you’re considering bidding on.
-Think of it as a first date – you want to make a good impression, but you also want to make sure they’re everything they claim to be.
+This is your chance to get up close and personal with the vehicles you’re considering.

 car auction Inspection Day Essentials